 - Lower risk of health conditions such as stroke and heart disease.

-To support these efforts, senior living communities can provide the Spiro100 exercise classes on the TV, which supplement community-led exercise classes, and are specifically designed for seniors.
+To support these efforts, senior living communities can leverage Engage360’s integrated provide the Spiro100 exercise classes on the TV, which supplement community-led exercise classes, and are specifically designed for seniors.
+This improves the overall resident experience and resident health, while helping them experience a new community activity.
 Plus the community can adjust or select resident-specific classes based on age, health and physical ability.
 Levels include:

 - Chair-based exercises

 This can help ensure that residents are physically engaged and safe while they’re active.

 As senior living communities add structured care management or even primary care services, their healthcare strategies will rely heavily on technology.
 What was once thought of as “new age” has become mainstream.
 To compete, senior living communities need to rethink how they approach care.
 New developments include: